Last Updated on June 3, 2026

 Where to stay in Porto

-Porto is a compact city, and although hilly, it’s very walkable.
+Porto is a pretty compact city, and although hilly, it’s very walkable.
 If you stay in one of the central areas, you’ll be able to get to most places on foot.
-Here are a few good hotel choices:
+Here are a few great hotels in Porto to choose from:

 Day 6 – Porto